superfly/docs/flyctl/cmd/flyctl_launch.md

   -r, --region string                    The target region (see 'flyctl platform regions')
       --release-command-timeout string   Time duration to wait for a release command finish running, or 'none' to disable. (default "5m0s")
       --remote-only                      Perform builds on a remote builder instance instead of using the local docker daemon.
 This is the default.
 Use --local-only to build locally.
+  -s, --signal string                    Signal to stop the machine with for bluegreen strategy (default: SIGINT)
       --smoke-checks                     Perform smoke checks during deployment (default true) --strategy string                  The strategy for replacing running instances.
 Options are canary, rolling, bluegreen, or immediate.
 Default is canary, or rolling when max-per-region is set.
       --vm-cpu-kind string               The kind of CPU to use ('shared' or 'performance')